 Transportation in Lily Bay State Park

-Make plans to visit Lily Bay State Park in both the winter and summer months!
-A great place to camp with your RV in Maine’s Highlands and Katahdin area, the park is located just 9 miles north of the town of Greenville, on the eastern shore of Moosehead Lakes.
-To get to the park, travel in your camper down Routes 15/6 to Greenville.
-Then follow that road north to Lily Bay Road until you see Moosehead Lake and North State Park Road to the entrance of the state park.
+Lily Bay State Park is a great place to visit during both the winter and summer months!
+The park is located just nine miles north of the town of Greenville in north-western Maine, on the eastern shore of Moosehead Lake.
+There is one entrance that will take you to the park, which can be accessed from Lily Bay Road.
+Most visitors will be coming from the south, in which case you will continue driving north of Greenville until you see the signs for the park.
+Once you are in the park, the navigation is straightforward.
 Drive a short distance down the park road until you approach the entrance booth where you’ll pay the park’s entrance fee.
 From there, your RV will reach a fork in the road and follow the signs to reach the campground.
-You’ll be glad you camped here to relax!

 Campgrounds and parking in Lily Bay State Park